The end of financial year will soon be upon us. But once you get past…

 Reduce Your Expenses

 Do you feel you waste money?
 Do you feel you earn a sizeable income but feel you have little to show for it?
 Reducing your expenses is another beneficial tactic when saving money.
 Reducing expenses often comes down to lifestyle modification.
 Not wasting money is about working smarter not harder.
+Set yourself a budget and stick to it.
 Buy less takeaway food, get a cheaper car, go on camping holidays instead of a 5 star get away.
-However, or whatever, you frivolously spend your money on, look at ways of reducing that expenditure and consider with every dollar you spend “am I making this most of this dollar?”
+However, or whatever, you frivolously spend your money on, look at ways of reducing that expenditure and consider with every dollar you spend “am I making the most of this dollar?”

 Remember, whether you are making more cash by generating more income, decreasing your expenses or both, it is important to use your extra cash wisely.
 Only when you use it towards growing your wealth or decreasing your debt are you working towards ‘getting ahead’.

-Contact Elliot Watson – Certified Financial Planner for advice to consider the above strategies for yourself.
+Contact Elliot Watson Financial Planning for advice to consider the above strategies for yourself 02 4038 1623.

 The views expressed in this publication are solely those of the author; they are not reflective or indicative of licensee’s position, and are not to be attributed to the licensee.
 They cannot be reproduced in any form without the express written consent of the author